 I have a lamp in my living room with a shade that looks awful at night.
 It looks white during the day, but when turned on at night it looks orange.
 It is because the inside is more ecru and over the years it has aged and yellowed more.

-If you have window valances, remove them or hang them higher on the wall so they don’t block the window.
+If you have window treatments that block a part of a window, remove them or hang them higher on the wall so natural sunlight can enter the room.

-If your drapes block the sides of the window when open, remove or re-hang them on the rods so that the stack-back of the drape on each side is not covering the window at all.
+If the window draperies block the sides of the window when open, remove or learn tricks on how to hang drapes and curtains on the rods so that the stack-back of the drape on each side is not covering the window at all.
 Doing this will not only add more light into the room, but will make the room appear larger.